Sport in Namibia: Icestock in Namibia

 The Icestocksport Association of Namibia was founded in 2004.
-The men's team won the Africa Cup on 6 occasion (2005, 2007, 2009, 2015, 2017, 2019).
+The men's team won the Africa Cup on 7 occasion (2005, 2007, 2009, 2015, 2017, 2019, 2022).
 The ladies' team won the Africa Cup in 2013 and 2017.
-In 2020 the men's team won the silver medal at the World Championship in group B.
+In 2020 the men's team won the silver medal at the World Championship in group B and Bronze in 2022.

 Lawn Bowls in Namibia

 Lawn bowls was one of the first sport codes in Namibia to produce a world champion.
 Douw Calitz was the winner of this title when he emerged victor of the World Champion of Champions tournament in 2003 in Moama, Australia.
 Some of the major national tournaments include the annual National League, as well as the annual Namibia National Championships.
 In 2013, Namibia played host to the African States Tournament, a competition featuring seven countries from all over Africa.
 The National men's side is currently ranked 11th in the world.